 Olive & Fig Corporation is a Toronto-based grazing company that was born in June 2019 after months of self-reflection and a desire to add more to my life.
 Grazing is a concept originating out of Australia offering a new way of dining with specialty cheeses and meats being the core focus.

-With a recent promotion to managing national executive recruitment in July 2019 and a focus on climbing the corporate later at CTC, Olive & Fig was for the most part a weekend endeavor until the end of the year, but it did provide a much-needed artistic outlet.
+With a recent promotion to managing national executive recruitment in July 2019 and a focus on climbing the corporate ladder at CTC, Olive & Fig was for the most part a weekend endeavor until the end of the year, but it did provide a much-needed artistic outlet.
 All business was generated from Instagram or word-of-mouth until I quickly learned to create an ecommerce website and became well-versed in digital marketing as well.
 With more business came more content and this cycle continued until March 2020.

 As we all know, the coronavirus entered our lives in March 2020 and most of us began remote work from home.
 Olive & Fig temporarily stopped operations as we and the world assessed the situation.
 I focused solely on my career, personal life and seriously contemplated not restarting Olive & Fig.